MikeLorleone/MyWebsite/README.md

-# This is a website repository
+# This is a website repositor

+This is a practice for git skills.y